Ultrasound Imaging

 Furthermore ultrasound can be used for direct live visualization and guidance of targeted needle injections and optimized interventional procedures that target and repair the exact injury site without unnecessarily damaging other important structures or adjacent tissue.
 Additional features like beam-steering, color doppler, power doppler, spectral analysis, time-gain compensation, and artificial-intelligence enhancement algorithms provide even further targeting capabilities and resolving power of tissue pathologies.
 Thus ultrasound can provide useful information for all diagnoses listed on our conditions page in a fast, dynamic, and cost-efficient package.
 In addition, our mobile ultrasound device enables us to run a mobile clinic where we can not only diagnose complex injuries but also quickly obtain immensely useful information on tissue and organ functions even in remote expedition environments, including cardiac function using trans-thoracic echocardiogram, lung evaluations looking for pulmonary infections, edema, or effusions at high altitude, assessment of bowel and bladder functions, soft tissue wound infections, numerous types of musculoskeletal and joint injuries, as well as vital and complex vascular access.

 Dr. McMurtrey is one of the only surgeons who also holds a Biomedical Engineering degree and understands the complexities of low and high-intensity focused ultrasound (HIFU & LIFU).
 We hope to apply these technologies to cases of Parkinson's disease, Alzheimer's disease, neurodegenerative diseases, blood-brain barrier delivery, and other future applications (10).
 At the University of Oxford, Dr. McMurtrey pioneered new regenerative tissue engineering techniques and new applications of ultrasonics in imaging, diagnostics, tissue repair, tumor ablation, and minimally-invasive interventions, and he also won top awards for his innovative design of novel medical devices.
 He is also interested in studying ultrasound's ability to temporarily open the blood-brain barrier permeability for delivery of stem cells, peptides, chemotherapy, or other agents through a less invasive means than intrathecal injections.
 For those interested in the physics of ultrasound and its new applications in innovative therapeutics, you can read his introductory engineering summary of ultrasonics and biomechanics in PDF form.
-Dr. McMurtrey has also taught and participated in nearly 100 hours of continuing education courses on diagnostic ultrasound radiology interpretation and image-guided interventional procedures.
-We are also involved in advancing direct visualization with minimally-invasive endoscopic approaches and bringing in the next generation of 3D scanners to enable ultra-high resolution 3D reconstructions for analysis of spatial anatomy, injuries, and pathologies in patients in near real-time during procedures and interventions.
+Furthermore, Dr. McMurtrey has also taught and participated in hundreds of hours of continuing education courses on diagnostic ultrasound radiology applications and image-guided interventional procedures.

 -----